 Oral Nystatin is used to treat thrush, also known as oral candidiasis.
 It can also be given prophylactically in patients with AIDS or low CD4+ counts.

 This medication can be administered for cutaneous fungus, or thrush infections.

 This medication is a polyene, meaning that it binds to ergosterol and forms membrane pores.

-After binding to the ergosterol component of the cell membrane, this drug forms membrane pores, allowing leakage of electrolytes, ultimately destroying the fungal cell.
+After binding to the ergosterol component of the cell membrane, this drug forms membrane pores, allowing leakage of electrolytes and ultimately destroying the fungal cell.

-This medication is a polyene, and shares the same mechanism and function as amphotericin B. Nystatin, however is too toxic for systemic use, and works well with cutaneous and topical infections.
+This medication is a polyene and shares the same mechanism and function as amphotericin B. However, Nystatin is too toxic for systemic use and works well with cutaneous and topical infections.